 POSC 1040 Introduction to Comparative Politics

-My primary research focuses on political psychology and comparative context surrounding the causes and consequences of collective identities, with a specialization in European Union politics.
-I am particularly interested in the extent to which personality affects individuals' national versus European identity.
+My primary research focuses on the causes and consequences of collective identities, with a specialization in European Union politics.
+I am particularly interested in the extent to which personality affects individuals' national versus European identification.
 Additional interests include immigration attitudes, economic voting, and political disagreement.